BROKEN LEG ACCIDENT – TIBIA FRACTURE MN INJURY COMPENSATION ATTORNEYS

 Types of tibia fracture

-Our MN accident attorneys have worked on many different types of tibia fracture or broken leg cases.
+Our MN accident lawyers have worked on many different types of tibia fracture or broken leg cases.
 The fracture may be located in several places: It may be a transverse fracture, meaning the crack is horizontal across the bone, or oblique, meaning the crack is at an angle.
 Proximal fractures are those that affect the upper part of the tibia.
 Tibia shaft fractures occur below this area.
-An experienced accident lawyer understands the seriousness of these injuries and will make sure you are fully compensated for medical bills, lost wages, and other harms.
+An experienced accident attorney understands the seriousness of these injuries and will make sure you are fully compensated for medical bills, lost wages, and other harms.

 The tibia can have the following types of fracture: